Author Guidelines

 Manuscripts submitted to the journal must be original, must not have been previously published, and must not be under consideration for publication elsewhere.
 Submissions that do not comply with these conditions will not be considered for review.

 All manuscripts are subject to an initial editorial screening to assess their relevance to the journal’s scope, originality, academic quality, ethical compliance, and adherence to formatting requirements.
-Only manuscripts that pass this stage are forwarded to the peer-review process.

 Peer-Review Process